hackclub/hackclub/workshops/pcb_level_4/README.md

 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/1829.webp)

 And my overly complicated parallel LEDs were laid out as shown.
 Of course, you can't use both at the same time due to color encoding differences (see the [LEDs section on grouping](#leds)).
-The through-holes provide a free via to run VDrive on the other side, and access the ground plane.
-If you have a penninsula like this, double-check that the ground plane isn't constricted through a bottleneck.
+The through-holes provide a free via to run VDrive on the other side and access the ground plane.
+If you have a peninsula like this, double-check that the ground plane isn't constricted through a bottleneck.
 There's no harm in running traces on top of the plane to ensure there's enough capacity.
 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/2030.webp)